-Entering students who wish to earn MIP credit must take the MPT Level 3 exam.
-A score of 15 or higher on the MPT Level 3 exam places a student into MIP eligible coursework.
+The Mathematics Incentive Program (MIP) enables entering CLAS students to earn extra college credit.
+Students who wish to earn MIP credit must take the Advanced Math Placement Test (formerly known as the MPT Level 3 exam) for math placement.
+A score of 15 or higher on the Advanced Math Placement Test places a student into MIP-eligible coursework.

-Students who complete a MIP-eligible Calculus II course, for example 22M:026 (MATH:1860) Calculus II, with a grade of B or higher earn 4 s.h. of credit for the prerequisite course.
+Students who complete a MIP-eligible Calculus II course, for example MATH:1860 Calculus II, with a grade of B or higher earn 4 s.h. of credit for the prerequisite course.
 The credit is ungraded but counts toward the hours required for graduation.
 MIP credit is counted as UI and CLAS residence credit.

 Please note the additional MIP policies:

-If you have Advanced Placement credit for Calculus AB or BC, you are not eligible for the Mathematics Incentive Program.
+- If you have Advanced Placement credit for Calculus AB or BC, you are not eligible for the Mathematics Incentive Program.

-If you took calculus before attending The University of Iowa and received college credit for the course, you are not eligible for MIP credit.
+- If you took calculus before attending the University of Iowa and received college credit for the course, you are not eligible for MIP credit.

-You are eligible for incentive credit only during your first and second registrations at The University of Iowa and only for the first mathematics course you take.
+- You are eligible for incentive credit only during your first and second registrations at the University of Iowa and only for the first mathematics course you take.

-If you were previously enrolled in an incentive course and failed to earn a B, or if you enrolled in but dropped an MIP-eligible course after the second week of the semester, you cannot earn MIP credit in a subsequent semester.
+- If you were previously enrolled in an incentive course and failed to earn a B, or if you enrolled in but dropped an MIP-eligible course after the second week of the semester, you cannot earn MIP credit in a subsequent semester.